Vukovar: SFR Yugoslavia

 Between 1945 and 1991, Vukovar was part of the Socialist Republic of Croatia within the new Socialist Federal Republic of Yugoslavia.
 During this period Vukovar developed into a multicultural community and an important industrial centre with a standard of living among the highest in Yugoslavia.
-One of the symbols of this industrialization was the Borovo company with over 22,000 employees in late 1980s.
+One of the symbols of this industrialization was the Borovo company with over 22,000 employees in the late 1980s.
 The company already reached its prewar employment levels in 1949, with the number of employees growing to 5,215 in 1955 and 10,572 in 1965, many of whom were from surrounding villages as well as from the rest of Slavonia, Vojvodina and other parts of Yugoslavia.
 Separate production sites were open in Prijedor, Sombor, Donji Miholjac, Odžak and Lovas with 622 shops all around the country.
 At its peak, the company contributed 3/4 of the municipal tax revenue.
 Following the 1970s energy crisis the company started producing for other companies in the world including for Puma in 1979.

 As the economic crisis in the country deepened workers from Borovo started their first strike action, which lasted between 19 and 24 August 1987.
-The "Large Strike" (Veliki štrajk) started on 2 July 1988 with daily rallies at the Republic Square in front of the Workers’ Hall.
-On evening of 5 July 1988 a group of workers decided to travel to Belgrade to share their dissatisfaction with the federal institutions, with formal union buses and trucks joining this action once the initial group already reached Tovarnik.
-At 3 AM next day a group of 1,500 workers arrived at the Dom Sindikata where they kept trying to present their case until 9 AM, to no avail.
+The "Large Strike" (Veliki štrajk) started on 2 July 1988, with daily rallies at the Republic Square in front of the Workers’ Hall.
+On evening of 5 July 1988, a group of workers decided to travel to Belgrade to share their dissatisfaction with the federal institutions, with formal union buses and trucks joining this action once the initial group already reached Tovarnik.
+At 3 am next day a group of 1,500 workers arrived at the Dom Sindikata where they kept trying to present their case until 9 am, to no avail.
 They decided to move their action to the nearby building of the Parliament of Yugoslavia afterwards.
 After nobody addressed them for hours the group decided to push through the police cordons and to enter the building of parliament while singing "Druže Tito, da ti je ustati, pa da vidiš kako narod pati" (Comrade Tito if only you could raise and see how the people suffer).
-They stayed in the building until 5 PM, meeting with the President of the Presidency from SR Croatia Ivo Latin, president of the Trade Union of Yugoslavia Marjan Orožen and the President of the Assembly Dušan Popovski.
+They stayed in the building until 5 pm, meeting with the President of the Presidency from SR Croatia Ivo Latin, president of the Trade Union of Yugoslavia Marjan Orožen and the President of the Assembly Dušan Popovski.
 After that, they returned to Dom Sindikata from where they returned to Vukovar late at night.